akshayganeshen/node-go/README.md

 Add shared headers in `lib/include/`.
 These headers can declare functions and `extern` values, but should not include any definitions.

-Implement any declared functions in a separate Go file.
+Implement any declared functions in a separate Go/C file under `lib/cgo/`.
 Definitions cannot appear in a Go file that uses the `//export` directive.
 See the cgo guide for info about this restriction.

 ### Go